 This is a hypothetical disk device which exists only in Ersatz-11.
-Its original definition was based on reverseengineering the HD\SYS.EXE device emulation that came with the so-called "Russian" LSI-11/2 emulator which used to be floating around the Internet, so that E11 would be able to boot disk images intended for that emulator.
+Its original definition was based on reverse-engineering the HD_SYS.EXE device emulation that came with the so-called "Russian" LSI-11/2 emulator which used to be floating around the Internet, so that E11 would be able to boot disk images intended for that emulator.
 However that emulation was not very useful, since it (apparently) had no provision for interrupts or memory beyond 64 KB or drives bigger than 32 MB.
 The current emulation has been extended to support 22-bit addressing, up to 16 drives of up to 2 TB each, and it uses interrupts to signal completion so the system doesn't have to stall during I/O. The main reason it's interesting is that it supports variably sized devices like MSCP does, but with a much simpler programming model so that PDP-11 drivers can be written which require far less memory than MSCP drivers.
 An RT-11 driver (HD.MAC) is included with E11, and one for Fuzzball is available from ftp.dbit.com.

-/WPROTECT enable write protection (syn. /RONLY) MOUNT HD: drive swit sches: /WPROTECT enable write protection (syn. /RONLY)
+MOUNT HD: drive switches: /WPROTECT enable write protection (syn. /RONLY)

 SET HD: controller parameters:

-CSR=nnnnn set CSR address to nnnnn octal
+CSR=nnnnnn set CSR address to nnnnn octal

-PRIORITY= $n$ set interrupt priority to $n$ (4-7)
+${\tt PRIORITY} {=} n$ set interrupt priority to n (4-7)

 PRIORITY=DEFAULT set interrupt priority to default (BR5 for Unibus, BIRQ4 for Q-bus)

 VECTOR=nnn set vector address to nnn octal